 Yizhe (Crystal) Xu

 I am interested in causal inference, semiparametric statistics, and machine learning methods.
 I am passionate about applying advanced methods in statistics and machine learning to answer meaningful questions in biomedical research.
-My recent research has focused on the estimation of heterogeneous treatment effects in clinical trials or using large-scale high-dimensional electronic health record (EHR) data and identification of (dynamic) individualized treatment rules.
+My recent research has focused on target trial emulation, estimating heterogeneous treatment effects, and risk stratification using longitudinal data from various sources such as clinical trial data, survey data, wearable data, claims data, electronic health records, and so on.

 You can find me on Github, Google Scholar, LinkedIn, and Twitter or email me at yizhe.xu@hsc.utah.edu.
 A copy of my CV is available here.